Universal Credit - rollout in Northern Ireland

 This Transitional payment is paid to the payee who was in receipt of the Housing Benefit payment, normally the landlord.
 Where a claimant’s rent account is in arrears, this amount may be offset against arrears.
 If a claimant’s rent account is in credit, they may request this amount from their landlord.

 Any queries regarding the extra two weeks Housing Benefit should be raised with the Northern Ireland Housing Executive by calling Housing Benefit enquiries on 03448 920 902 (8.30am to 5.00pm).

 Annual rent changes

 Universal Credit will be calculated monthly and paid to the claimant twice monthly.
-However, housing costs will be paid monthly to the landlord.

 If rent is paid weekly, the monthly rate will be worked out by multiplying the weekly rent by 52, then dividing by 12.